Citizens’ Climate Radio Ep. 9: Are you a rebel or an advocate on climate change?

 Citizens’ Climate Radio is a monthly podcast hosted by CCL volunteer Peterson Toscano.
 Browse all our past episodes here, and check out the latest episode in the post below.

 So much protesting, marching, and disruption happening these days.
 What are the best ways to get governments to address pollution and the effects of global warming?
 Eileen Flanagan, a writer, a social change teacher, a Quaker, and an activist, chats with host Peterson Toscano about the four different roles people have traditionally taken in change movements.
 Are you a rebel, an advocate, an organizer, or a helper?
 Maybe a little bit of each.
-How do these models apply to organizations.
-Amani Thurman, a college student who has spent time protesting but has begun to do volunteer lobbying weighs in.
-You will also hear under-reported good news happening with American Conservatives and climate change.

 And now for some climate comedy… Elizabeth Jeremiah, a comic character created by Peterson, talks about blessings and curses.
 To help drive her point home, she explains how carbon dioxide polluted by humans acts as a generational curse, one that falls upon the heads of the children “and the children’s children’s children.”
 Drawing on lessons she learned in church, Elizabeth Jeremiah issues a call for national repentance.
 Turn away from that flamboyant, sinful, fossil fuel lifestyle!